david02-A/david02-A/README.md

 - 👋 Hi, I’m @david02-A
-- 👀 I’m interested in Coding, Ui/Ux, and adminstration
+- 👀 I’m interested in Web development, Ui/Ux, ReactJS, NextJS, and administration
-- 🌱 I’m currently learning Ui/Ux
+- 🌱 I’m currently learning NextJS
-- 💞️ I’m looking to collaborate on being a programmer, designer, and an administrator
+- 💞️ I’m looking to collaborate on being a programmer, designer, and administrator
-- 📫 How to reach by mail (ayenidavid19@gmail.com). you can also reach me on whatsapp or calls +2349054591465
+- 📫 How to reach by mail (ayenidavid19@gmail.com).
+You can also reach me on WhatsApp or calls +2349054591465

 <!---